 Sing Better English is designed with singers in mind.
-Singers who have come to English from other languages.
+Singers who have come to English from other languages and native English speaking singers who want to pay close attention to their words.

 Some of our favourites: